15 Active Recovery Workouts For Runners

 Aim for anywhere from 30-65% of your standard workout duration.

-For example, if you usually work out for an hour, your active recovery workout might be in the 20-40 minute range; less is also fine.
+For example, if you usually work out for an hour, your recovery workout might be in the 20-40 minute range; less is also fine.

-For example, if you usually run for 30 minutes, a slow hike the next day for an hour can still be a good active recovery exercise.
+For example, if you usually run for 30 minutes, a slow hike for an hour the next day can still be a good active recovery exercise.

-Remember, the goal isn’t really to boost your fitness, it’s to help your body recover faster from the workout you already did so that you can hit the next hard workout in a stronger, more recovered state.
+Remember, the goal isn’t really to boost your fitness; it’s to help your body recover faster from the workout you already did so that you can hit the next hard workout in a stronger, more recovered state.